Phorcys (therapsid): Discovery and naming

 The locality where both specimens were recovered belongs to the eastern exposures of the Abrahamskraal Formation (of which historically were labelled the Koonap Formation), the lowest (and so oldest) geological formation in the fossiliferous Permo-Triassic aged Beaufort Group of the Karoo Basin.
 The layers of the Abrahamskraal Formation near Jansenville are typically correlated to the lower Tapinocephalus Assemblage Zone (AZ) fauna.
 However, due to the unique faunal assemblage known from these localities that are seemingly absent from the rest of the Tapinocephalus AZ (including Phorcys), it has been suggested they may represent a distinct faunal assemblage between the younger Tapinocephalus AZ and the older underlying Eodicynodon Assemblage Zone.
 This biostratigraphic position corresponds to a Middle Permian (or Guadalupian) age, dating to somewhere within the Wordian to Capitanian stages.

-Phorcys then represents one of the oldest known gorgonopsians worldwide, and certainly the oldest named species.
-Only one other specimen is older, having been discovered in the underlying Eodicynodon AZ.
-This specimen, NMQR 2982, was also described by Kammerer and Rubidge in the same article as Phorcys.
-However, the specimen only consists of a pair of jaw tips and lacks any characteristics diagnosable to the genus or species level, and so Kammerer and Rubidge referred NMQR 2982 to Gorgonopsia indet (although they acknowledged the possibility it may be conspecific with Phorcys, lack of overlapping material makes this impossible to determine).
+At the time of its description, Phorcys represented one of the oldest known gorgonopsians worldwide, second only to an indeterminate and fragmentary specimen, NMQR 2982, discovered in the underlying Eodicynodon AZ and also described by Kammerer and Rubidge in the same article as Phorcys.
+This specimen only consists of a pair of jaw tips and lacks any characteristics diagnosable to the genus or species level, and so Kammerer and Rubidge referred NMQR 2982 to Gorgonopsia indet (although they acknowledged the possibility it may be conspecific with Phorcys, lack of overlapping material makes this impossible to determine).
+In 2024, an ever older gorgonopsian was described from Mallorca and dated to at minimum the early Wordian, if not the older Roadian or even Cisuralian.
+However, it too is indeterminate and Phorcys remains the oldest named gorgonopsian.